Can Sleep Apnoea be cured?

 Obstructive Sleep Apnoea may have never crossed your mind, but the symptoms may sound familiar.
 These include:

 If you experience some or all of these symptoms, you could have OSA.
-To find out, take a sleep test or sleep study.
+To find out, take a sleep test.

 How long does it take for Sleep Apnoea treatment to work?

-But there’s no need to worry; treatment options are available.
-CPAP therapy is the most widely used, successful treatment method.
+CPAP therapy is the most widely used, effective treatment method.

-Treating OSA helps sufferers avoid the risk of developing complications and a reduced lifespan.
+Treating OSA helps sufferers avoid the risk of developing other health complications.

 Please be aware that treatment for Sleep Apnoea does not cure the disorder; it only helps manage it.